sal55/langs/pcl8.md

 #### Stack Operands
 PCL instructions are for a stack machine.
 The top stack element is always called Z; the next is Y if used, and the one below is X.

-If X, Y or Z appear in the Function columns, these can be assumed to be consumed, or popped from the stack.
+If X, Y or Z appear in the Function column, these can be assumed to be consumed, or popped from the stack.
 (With the odd exception described in the Note).

 Any newly pushed result is shown as Z' (or, where there are two new results, both Y' and Z')